pragdave/component/README.md

 global component may be destroyed, in which case it must be recreated before being used again.

-Named and pooled components must be initialized.
+Dynamic and pooled components must be initialized.
 This process does not necessarily create any worker processes; it simply prepares the component for use.

-With named components you gain access to a worker by telling the component to create it.
-This returns an identifier for that worker process, which you must pass to subsequen calls to functions in the component.
+With dynamic components you gain access to a worker by telling the component to create it.
+This returns an identifier for that worker process, which you must pass to subsequent calls to functions in the component.
 You should eventually destroy workers that you create.

 Pooled components are automatically created when needed, so there's no